 9. Boat mold removal on the deck

-While actively using your boat always spray off salt water after a journey.
-Make sure to spray down the deck, fittings, rigging, sails, mast, hull and anywhere else that salt water may have touched.
+Always spray off salt water while actively using your boat after a journey.
+Make sure to spray down the deck, fittings, rigging, sails, mast, hull, and anywhere else salt water may have touched.

-If your boat has a teak deck, consider treating it with Borocal at least once a season for mold prevention.
-Boracol is a chemical that can be used on wood for the management of mold, fungal growth, mildew, slime, dry rot and insect attack.
+If your boat has a teak deck, treat it with Boro-Care at least once a season for mold prevention.
+Boro-Care is a chemical used on wood to manage mold, fungal growth, mildew, slime, dry rot, and insect attacks.
+This stuff is amazing!

 10. Mold removal boat canvas items